New No. 1 expected after Tennessee’s loss to No. 5 Kentucky

 No. 15 is still within reach for No. 14 Kansas.

-The Jayhawks (20-6, 9-4 Big 12) bounced back from a loss to rival Kansas State with wins over Oklahoma State, TCU and West Virginia to keep its hopes alive for a 15th straight Big 12 title.
+The Jayhawks (20-6, 9-4) bounced back from a loss to rival Kansas State with wins over Oklahoma State, TCU and West Virginia to keep their hopes alive for a 15th straight Big 12 title.

-Kansas sits a half-game behind the 18th-ranked Wildcats, who lost by 14 to No. 23 Iowa State and saw senior forward Dean Wade limp off the floor and not return.
+Kansas sits a half-game behind the 18th-ranked Wildcats, who lost by 14 to No. 23 Iowa State and saw senior forward Dean Wade limp off the floor.

 No. 15 Texas Tech also is a half-game back after beating Oklahoma State and Baylor this week.
 The Cyclones are 8-4 in conference after knocking off Kansas State on Saturday.